jayanthkoushik/corgy/docs/corgy.md

 the parameters for calling `ArgumentParser.add_argument`.
 These special annotations are described below.

-Note: `add_args_to_parser` cannot be used if the type annotation for any attribute of the class includes `Self`, unless a custom parser is defined for such attributes.
+**NOTE**: `add_args_to_parser` cannot be used if the type annotation for any attribute of the class includes `Self`, unless a custom parser is defined for such attributes.
 See docs for `corgyparser` on how to define custom parsers.

 *Annotated*
-`typing.Annotated` can be used to add a help message for the argument:
+`typing.Annotated` can be used to add a help message for the argument.

+### Examples

 ```python
 >>> import argparse
 >>> from argparse import ArgumentParser
 >>> from corgy import CorgyHelpFormatter
 >>> class A(Corgy):
 ...     x: Annotated[int, "help for x"]
 >>> parser = ArgumentParser(
 ...     formatter_class=CorgyHelpFormatter,
 ...     add_help=False,
 ...     usage=argparse.SUPPRESS,
 ... )
 >>> A.add_args_to_parser(parser)
 >>> parser.print_help()
 options: